Scheduling follow-up observations of energetic transients with the neutrino target scheduler (NuTS): Structure of the software

+To determine an optimal pointing direction for the telescope, the algorithm performs a scan over azimuth in small increments (typically $0.1^\circ$) across $360^\circ$.
+For each trial azimuthal orientation, the following quantity is computed:

+where $p_i$ is the localization probability of the sky coordinate of pixel $i$, and $\Delta t_i$ is the time that the pixel $i$ sky coordinate spends inside the field of view.
+This ``weighted time'' serves as an estimator of the fraction of the probability region that can be observed and how long it remains observable.
+The azimuthal angle that maximizes $t_{\mathrm{w}}$ is selected as the optimal pointing for the event.
+The earliest start time and latest end time over all pixels entering the field of view determine the corresponding observation window.

-Figure~\ref{fig:GWresult} shows the weighted time for S190425z and S240422ed as a function of azimuth pointing, given EUSO-SPB2 CT positioned at 33 km above Wanaka, NZ.
-The shaded band shows $\Delta \phi = 12.4^\circ$, the range of $\phi$ for EUSO-SPB2's CT.
+Figure~\ref{fig:GWresult} shows examples of the resulting weighted-time profiles for S190425z and S240422ed as a function of azimuth pointing, given EUSO-SPB2 CT positioned at 33 km above Wanaka, NZ.
+The shaded band shows $\Delta \phi = 12.8^\circ$, the range of $\phi$ (azimuth extent) for EUSO-SPB2's CT.
+The peak structure reflects the geometry of the probability region: extended or multimodal sky maps produce multiple local maxima, illustrating that near-optimal pointings may exist besides the global maximum.
+While the scheduler currently uses only the optimal pointing and observation window, these visualizations provide diagnostic information on the structure of the localization region and can assist users in manually selecting alternative or additional scientifically relevant pointing strategies.

-The shape of the weighted time in Figure~\ref{fig:GWresult} curves can vary because of the shape and/or complexity of the localization region.
-While the scheduler provides only an optimal pointing for a specific time interval, these visualizations provide more information than the simple scheduler outputs.
-For example, sources that have multiple peaks like S190425z can be used to determine other azimuthal pointing that can be reasonably comparable to the optimal pointing.